TomasHubelbauer/webrtc-data-channel-demo/README.md

 I will work on that when time allows.

 [I have asked for a code review of this example on Stack Exchange Code Review](https://codereview.stackexchange.com/q/171282/87918)

-TODO:
-- [ ] Update the Code Review question snippets to the async/await syntax